moverlin/Kirtley_picogrid/Software/blinky_mutant_v7/README.md

 - Originally, Matt Overlin & Colm were trying to modify the TI blinky example, to achieve our goal above.
 - It proved to be easier, to simply modify Pohsu's code - the generation of blinky code created this way are now labelled "mutant".

-## How to Flash the code?
+## How to Flash this code?
 To flash the code we use CCS Uniflash, as opposed to the debug mode in CCS.
+*NOTE:* We don't actually know how to flash using CCS debug mode when trying to flash code derived from Pohsu's code!!
+Pohsu doesn't know how to do this either.
+Uniflash is faster anyway, so we have decided that this doesn't bother us for now.

 Steps to use Uniflash:
 1. Build Code in CCS.
 	- This generates a .OUT file located in CPU1_flash folder.